SooYou/plugged/docs/cookbook/quickstart.rst

 The last line is just us using CommonJS to export our class so we can pull it in with require later.

-Next we should flesh out our Bot class so that it is able to greet people.
+Next we should flesh out our bot class so that it is able to greet people.
 For that we need something to make it say something and, as we all know, What is better for that than a function?
 Time to extend our class!

 .. code-block:: JavaScript

-    class Bot extends Plugged {
+    class OurSuperAwesomeBot extends Plugged {
         constructor(options={}) {
             super(options);
         }